 - The layering method can also impact impedance control, with the stacking arrangement of multi-layer flexible circuits affecting the relative position and spacing of each layer.

-- A study published in the IEEE Transactions on Components, Packaging and Manufacturing Technology found that the use of staggered vias in multi-layer flexible circuits improved impedance control by reducing the coupling between adjacent layers.
+- A study published in the IEEE Transactions on Components, Packaging, and Manufacturing Technology found that the use of staggered vias in multi-layer flexible circuits improved impedance control by reducing the coupling between adjacent layers.

 How Can We Help you?